-^{}The Participating VSP Doctor is responsible for verifying benefits with VSP prior to rendering services.
-A Participant must provide the VCSV Participating Provider sufficient information to verify eligibility.
+The Participating Provider is responsible for verifying benefits with the VCSV prior to rendering services.
+A Participant must provide the Participating Provider sufficient information to verify eligibility.
 Failure of the Participant to provide sufficient information may delay services and may affect benefit payment under this Plan.